fdcastel/firebird-docker/README.md

 ### `FIREBIRD_USER`

-Creates a user in Firebird security database.
+Creates an user in Firebird security database.

 You must inform a password in `FIREBIRD_PASSWORD` variable.
 Otherwise the container initialization will fail.